BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 The day I moved into the boathouse, its owner Mickey directed my gaze to the sleepy-cold current creeping downriver.
 “It’s easy now, hardly moving at all,” she said, and led me to two ropes tied from the house to a silver maple a few feet upstream.
 She stepped on the lower rope, and the house slid readily toward us, nearer shore.
 She was a long-distance jogger, her foot held the lower rope and house easily in place.
 Mickey untied the top rope, took out the slack, showed me the knot that kept the house moored tight to shore.
 She untied the lower rope, and I mimicked her knot, understanding the gravity of the situation.
 Mickey had moved in during the spring of 1982 and had recurring dreams of “waking up in the boathouse, and finding it was floating unmoored in the middle of the channel.”
 The following year she had pulled into the parking lot during the flood, and her headlights had “shown on an empty space over dark water” where her house should have been.
 “A large tree floating in the floodwaters had hit the most upstream house tied together with those of us on a shared walkway,” said Mickey.
 That house and Mickey’s broke loose and floated downstream with the current.
 The first house ended up lodged against the Wagon Bridge, but Mickey’s passed under one of its arches.
 Neighbors rescued both with motorboats and tied Mickey’s to a boathouse that was “gin-poled,” attached to a steel spud in the water.
 Mickey was renting from an owner named Penny at the time but needed a boat to get to its emergency location and had none.
 “The whole time, I’m sure I pestered Penny about getting the boathouse back to its spot.”
 Mickey offered to buy the boathouse.
 “Maybe the whole episode was enough of a pain in the neck for her (Penny), she was happy when I offered to buy the house from her,” said Mickey.
 “I think I got a bank loan for $700 to pay for it.
 Oddly, I never had another dream about waking up in an unmoored boathouse.”[6]

-The rent I would pay Mickey would be river-rat cheap, ninety dollars per month, but I would also have to heed a second flood problem.
+The rent I would pay Mickey would be river-rat cheap, 90 dollars per month, but I would also have to heed a second flood problem.
 I would have to prepare for the spring flood in November.
 “You have to push the house out before the ice floes come, and the river freezes,” said Mickey.
 She shared her adventure from the spring of 1984.
-“Not knowing that the ice froze deeper close to the shore, I’d snugged my house within about four feet of the rocks back in the fall and let it freeze in place.
+“Not knowing that the ice froze deeper close to the shore, I’d snugged my house within about four feet of the rocks in the fall and let it freeze in place.
 In spring, as the ice melted and the river started rising, the ice around the riverside of the house cleared.
 But the shore-side of the house and its barrels were still locked in ice almost a foot thick.
 “The river flowed over that ice and began to lap at the carpet at the front door.
 Meanwhile the house was beginning to tilt toward shore, and I was afraid I’d start losing barrels from the river end of the house.

 “I bought an ice chopper and waders and got to work.
 With a borrowed ice augur and axes and choppers, Phil (future fiancé) and I worked steadily for a few hours.
 We’d made deep cuts and broken through in some places, yet there were some areas where the ice was still thick.
-Finally Phil went home to get his chain-saw.
+Finally, Phil went home to get his chain-saw.
 He was able to cut through the remaining ice binding the house, somehow without flooding his machine.
 What a relief to watch the shore-side of the house rise up!
 There was still ice frozen to barrels and floor’s frame, but it was it was now clinging to the house ABOVE the water.”[7]

 I soon learned all islanders wanted to help one another, but no one knew how long they’d keep their boathouse.
 The U.S. Army Corps of Engineers had disallowed boathouses on the river years ago.
 The State of Minnesota did not allow habitation on public waterways, which was clearly happening here on Latsch Island.
-The city of Winona owned the island and rented about one hundred license spots where boathouses, docks and boat garages were moored.
+The city of Winona owned the island and rented about 100 license spots where boathouses, docks and boat garages were moored.
 When I first moved to Winona in 1979, I attended a city council meeting, a discussion about the fate of Latsch Island boathouses.
 I recall that some folks complained that boathouse owners were living too easy on city land, using city services like the library and streets without paying taxes.
-Indeed a boathouse resident called Crow walked through the public woods without the inconvenience of clothes, and eventually landed in prison after placing a bomb in a judge’s mailbox.
+Indeed, a boathouse resident called Crow walked buck naked through the public woods and eventually landed in prison after placing a bomb in a judge’s mailbox.
 But a county judge, teachers, nurses, potters and other professionals also lived in boathouses.
 So did a fortune teller who worked at Renaissance Fairs, free-spirit carpenters who wanted to build beautiful boathouses forever, a gay man who educated Winona about HIV prevention, an entrepreneur who owned a gutter service, a river advocate who founded an effective environmental organization, seasonal tree planters and apple pickers, and even a jealous boyfriend who islanders claimed had untied the boathouse owned by his girlfriend’s ex and let it go down the river through the dam at Trempealeau.
 The press loved to feature boathouse residents, but many boathouses were owned by people who also owned houses in town, who used boathouses recreationally, to boat, fish and gather with friends and family.
 No matter the owner, the future was iffy.
 Most of the boathouses in “my row” had already been removed from a shore farther upriver and had been squeezed into the state’s legal right-of-way downriver from a highway bridge.

 Old-timers in Winona claimed boathouses were once “everywhere on the river,” and that babies had been born and raised in boathouses during the Great Depression.
 But by now every islander had attended or heard about a government meeting where the Minnesota Department of Natural Resources had expressed displeasure about the increase of boathouses and additions of sleeping lofts.
 Latsch Island had become the last place where people lived in boathouses on the upper river, despite the state law that forbid it.